Kong/insomnia-docs/docs/insomnia/design-documents.md

 ## Edit a Design Document

-Edit the name and description of a Design Document from either the Dashboard or from within a Design Document.
+Access Editor Mode for a Design Document from the Dashboard.

-### Edit from the Dashboard

 1. Go to the Dashboard.
 2. Click on the Document to get to **Editor Mode**.

-### Edit from Inside a Design Document

-1. Click on the dropdown arrow next to the Document name.
-2. Click **Document Settings**.
-3. Edit the Document name and description as needed.

 ## Delete a Design Document